takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 ---

 Takahiro Hirofuchi, Ph.D. is a senior researcher of National Institute of Advanced Industrial Science and Technology (AIST).
+He is an expert of system software technologies.

 - A member of Cyber Physical Cloud Group of Information Technology Research Institute of AIST
 - A member of the joint laboratory of AIST and TITECH (RWBC-OIL)

-He is an expert of system software, operating system and networking technology.
-Currently, he is working on system software for non-volatile memory technology, approximate computing and software-based packet processing.
+Currently, he is mainly working on system software technologies for emerging memory devices.
+He is the principal investigator of the research project supported by the JSPS Grant-in-Aid for Scientific Research (A), which aims at massively energy-efficient memory subsystems by developing approximate computing techniques throughout whole the memory hierarchy.

+He received the best paper award in ACM SoCC 2016 and the Yamashita SIG Research Award of Information Processing Society of Japan in 2014.
+He obtained a Ph.D. of engineering in 2007 at the Graduate School of Information Science of Nara Institute of Science and Technology (NAIST).
+He obtained the BS of Geophysics at Faculty of Science in Kyoto University in 2002.
+He is an expert of system software technologies, especially operating system and virtual machine.
+His research interests also cover computer architecture, FPGA and network technologies.

 ## Recent Selected Publications